About Unlock, in brief.

 - Society asks ‘criminals’ to become productive citizens; get education, find work, support their family and pay tax.
 People who reform themselves seek to do this.

-- Over 10 million people in the UK have a criminal record.
+- Almost 12 million people in the UK have a criminal record.

 - One in three men (and almost one in ten women) has a conviction by the age of 53.